Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 Based on the requirements specified in the SRS document, software architects use a system design specification (SDS) or design document specification (DDS) to suggest design ideas.

-Stakeholders choose the optimal taking a number of factors into accounts such as risks, modularity, and budget.
+Stakeholders choose the optimal by taking several factors into account, such as risks, modularity, and budget.

 3. Developing

 Here, the product is developed according to the DDS.
-With clear and detailed specifications, developers shouldn’t run into any major problems while programming.
+With clear and detailed specifications, developers shouldn’t run into any significant problems while programming.

 Software engineers follow the programming guidelines defined by their organization and adapt their work to the project requirements.